 With Philo you’re limited to 3 screens without an option to add more.
 While that should be enough for most, it could pose a problem for larger families who are considering Philo as their only streaming service.

-Which is Better: Philo vs YouTube TV in 2022?
+Which is better: Philo vs YouTube TV?

 YouTube TV offers nearly twice as many channels and many things Philo does not, including traditional broadcast TV networks, premium sports channels, optional 4K streaming and downloadable content for offline viewing.